 All Saints Day is celebrated on Nov.
-1. It is a holy day of obligation to attend Mass.
+1. It is a NOT a holy day of obligation to attend Mass because it falls on a Monday this year.
+To learn more about holy days of obligation, visit the USCCB website.
 Click on the button above to find Mass times in your area.

 All Saints Day is the feast on which we celebrate those who have died and gone to heaven.
 Catholic teaching holds that all people in heaven are saints.
 This includes all saints, not just those who are known to us (those canonized by the Church).
 We, the faithful on earth, celebrate their triumph and seek to learn from their example in what it means to live holy lives.
 We also ask them to pray for us so that we go to heaven as well.

 All Saints Day should not be confused with All Souls Day.
 On All Souls Day, we remember and pray for those who have died who are in purgatory.
 Souls in purgatory "have not yet been purified" in order to enter heaven.
 This feast is celebrated on Nov.
 2.

 "Today we honor all the saints and we ask them to pray for us, that we will be one day be allowed to join them in heaven.
 And tomorrow on All Souls Day we pray for all the faithful departed who are still being purified in purgatory for eventual admission into heaven," explained Bishop Anthony B. Taylor in his All Saints Day homily.
 "And on both days we pray for ourselves, that the Lord help us become pure of heart now, purified by the trials we endure for Christ now, holy now and saints in the life to come."